amirongit/notecode/algebra2FullCourse.md

 number of possible subsets is calculated as `2^n` where `n` is equal to number of elements of given set.<br>
 complements: sets which contain elements present in `U` & absent in given sets.<br>
 unions: sets which contain all elements of given sets.<br>
-intersections: sets which contain common elements among given sets.<br>
+intersections: sets which contain common elements among given sets.

 repeating decimals: decimals which repeat the same pattern of digits forever; patterns are usually annotated with bars on them.<br>
 steps to transform repeating decimals into fractions